WDI-SEA/notes/03-html-css/css-display-positioning/06flexbox.md

 ## Learning Objectives

-- Explain the use cases for Flexbox and Grid.
+- Explain the use cases for Flexbox.
 - Define main axis and cross axis and how we orient them.
 - Explain the difference between `justify-content` and `align-items`.
-- Understand and use CSS Grid syntax.
-- Use CSS Grid to create a page layout.

 ## Framing